Log in Information

 - Platform and operating system (for example, Macintosh OS 10.6 or Windows 7).

 - What is WebAccess?

 - The Penn State WebAccess system provides an environment in which users can authenticate/log in one time with their respective Access Account user ID and password to a central server in order to access multiple services protected with WebAccess without needing to re-authenticate.
-For example, a user can authenticate via Penn State WebAccess and then access services such as the Penn State Portal, Penn State WebMail, and a variety of other WebAccess-enabled, without needing to authenticate again to those services.
+For example, a user can authenticate via Penn State WebAccess and then access services, such as the Penn State Portal, Penn State WebMail, and a variety of other WebAccess-enabled services, without needing to authenticate again to those services.

 - Who wrote Penn State WebAccess?

 - The Penn State WebAccess service is based on the University of Michigan's Cosign technology.
 This software, part of the NSF Middleware Initiative, and information is available via University of Michigan's Cosign Web site.
 Portions of this quick reference document are based on documents provided, with permission, by the University of Michigan's Cosign information.The software is installed and customized for Penn State by Identity Services, a unit of Information Technology Services (ITS).

 - I would like to incorprate WebAccess into my Web site.
 Where can I find more information?

 - Please refer to the Penn State WebAccess website.